KittenYang/KYElegantPhotoGallery/README.md

 ![Platform](https://img.shields.io/badge/platform-iOS-red.svg)

+**This repo has closed,just for testing the function of curve in animation**

 An elegant photo gallery.
 It will zoom from a thumb image and you can pan to dismiss it with cool animation.

 The loading indicator component which I forked and customized is [Here](https://github.com/KittenYang/UCZProgressView)